djanatyn/ssbm-nix/README.md

 Nix expressions for Super Smash Bros.
 Melee players.

 Goals:
+* Support Slippi Netplay + Playback on NixOS
 * Patch character skins and level textures, declaratively and reproducibly
 * Build common training mods (UnclePunch, 20XX Hack Pack)

-* Support Slippi Netplay + Playback on NixOS
+# Playing Slippi Online!
+Either run `slippi-netplay -u $favoredConfigDirectory` where `$favoredConfigDirectory` is a folder you are happy keeping game settings (such as your authentication token for slippi) in, or run the 'Slippi Netplay' desktop entry, which will locate your config directory in `~/.config/slippi-playback`.
+Then locate your melee iso, and play.

 # Setup
 This toolkit expects a GALE01 NTSC v1.02 ISO: